Rowena Webster: Professional water polo

-Junior national team

-Webster has represented Australia at the junior national level and won the World Championships at the FINA World Champions in Portugal 2007.
-She was a member of the junior team for 3 consecutive years.

 Senior national team

 Webster is the captain and a member of the Australia women's national water polo team and has played over 300 games for Australia.
 She was a member of the London Olympic Team that won bronze in 2012 and has been an integral part of the 2013 World Championships team that won silver and the 2014 World Cup team that also won silver.
 Webster was the highest goal scorer for Team Australia at the 2012 London Olympics.
-Rowie holds the Australian record for most goals in a National League Season (99 goals).
+Webster holds the Australian record for most goals in a National League Season (99 goals).
 She has also played over 250 games in the league.

-Webster was a member of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
-The head coach was Predrag Mihailović.
-Webster was captain.
+Webster was the captain of the Australian Stingrays squad that competed at the Tokyo 2020 Olympics.
 By finishing second in their pool, the Aussie Stingers went through to the quarterfinals.
 They were beaten 8-9 by Russia and therefore did not compete for an Olympic medal.
-Australia at the 2020 Summer Olympics details the team's performance in depth.